ESEF – European Single Electronic Format for listed companies starting with financial statements for 2020

 The ESEF XBRL requirement applies only to IFRS consolidated financial statements, and it does not apply to parent companies’ separate financial statements or management reports.
 The ESEF XHTML and XBRL requirements do not apply to financial statement releases or half-yearly reports.
 Reporting of companies listed in alternative marketplaces is also outside the new reporting requirements.

 Behind the new reporting requirements are the amendments made in 2013 to the Transparency Directive concerning the harmonisation of listed companies’ transparency requirements.
 The amendments to the Directive included the requirement for listed companies to prepare annual financial reports in a single electronic format (ESEF).
 As a consequence of the amendments to the Directive, the European Securities and Markets Authority (ESMA) was tasked with developing a draft Regulatory Technical Standards (RTS), which further specify the electronic reporting format.
-In December 2017, ESMA published the draft regulatory technical standards for ESEF.
-On 17 December 2018, the European Commission gave the green light on the endorsement of the RTS on ESEF delegated act, and the European Parliament and the Council have the right to express objections during a 3 month period (renewable once).
-On the expiry of the objection period following the Commission’s endorsement, the delegated act will become a Commission Delegated Regulation, directly binding on listed companies, in 2019.
-The final text (not yet entered into force) of the Commission’s legislative proposal (delegated act) sent to the Council and to the European Parliament can be accessed at this link in all official languages of the EU.
+On 29 May 2019, the European Commission published the RTS as a delegated regulation on the ESEF approved in the EU and it is directly binding on listed companies.
+The regulation enters into force on 18 June 2019.
+A link to the delegated regulation in all official languages of the EU can be found here.

 The technical implementation of ESEF is based on XHTML and iXBRL.
 According to ESEF plans, listed companies will have to prepare annual financial reports in XHTML format in stages starting with financial statements for 2020: